researchstudio-sat/webofneeds/documentation/build-with-eclipse.md

-# Build WON in Eclipse:
+# Build WoN in Eclipse:

 ### Eclipse: